This Immortal

 This Immortal, serialized as ...And Call Me Conrad, is a science fiction novel by American author Roger Zelazny.
-In its original publication, it was abridged by the editor and published in two parts in The Magazine of Fantasy and Science Fiction in October and November 1965.
-It tied with Frank Herbert's Dune for the 1966 Hugo Award for Best Novel.
+For its original publication, it was abridged by the editor and published in two parts in The Magazine of Fantasy and Science Fiction in October and November 1965.
+It was a joint winner (with Frank Herbert's Dune) of the 1966 Hugo Award for Best Novel.

 Publication history

-Most, but not all of the edits made for the serialized version were restored for the first paperback publication by Ace Books and the title was changed by the publisher to This Immortal.
+Most but not all of the edits made for the serialized version were restored for the first paperback publication by Ace Books and the title was changed by the publisher to This Immortal.
 Zelazny stated in interviews that he preferred the original eponymous title.
 The abridged version was novel length at over 47,000 words; the paperback version was over 58,000 words after the cuts were restored.
 However, it was not until a book club version was published in the 1980s that Zelazny realized that some cuts had not been restored to the book version; thus, earlier publications of This Immortal were still not complete.
 The abridged magazine version also contains 10 paragraphs of text not in the book version, starting from "And the long-dormant Radpol was stirring again, but I did not know that until several days later" and ending with "The days of Karaghiosis had passed."
 Also, the "Synopsis of Part One" that appeared in the November 1965 issue of F&SF (immediately prior to Part Two) is written in the first person and contains material about Conrad's character and backstory that is not in the main text of ...And Call Me Conrad nor the 1980s restored version of This Immortal.